rajneesh069/resources/README.md

 6. [Compiler Design Theory](https://youtu.be/OQCjakjCJu4?si=qxXl-AGHOC5FVXrx)

-   - [CMake][cmake-guide] and [CPP development basics](https://www.youtube.com/playlist?list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb) is required for the resource listed below, for the CPP development basics, follow the learn as you go technique,i.e., if you don't understand something from the resource below then checkout this playlist, learn it and move forward.
+   - [CMake][cmake-guide] and [CPP development](https://www.youtube.com/playlist?list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb) is required for the resource listed below, for the CPP development part, follow the learn as you go technique,i.e., if you don't understand something from the resource below then checkout this playlist, learn it and move forward.
 Also, use Google and AI extensively to ask and understand!
      - [Creating your own compiler in C++](https://youtube.com/playlist?list=PLUDlas_Zy_qC7c5tCgTMYq2idyyT241qs&si=aSzezw-zlFDEeFwQ)

 ---